uksrc-developers/21cmmap/cross-power/mock-data/README.md

 ### Download the data

 Running the MeerKLASS cross-correlation power spectrum code requires a radio image, the pixel counts for each pixel in the image, a galaxy catalog to cross-correlate with, mock radio images, and mock galaxy catalog data.
 For this analysis, we will be analyzing mock radio image data and the Galaxy and Mass Assembly ([GAMA](https://www.gama-survey.org/)) galaxy catalog.
 These data are 10 GB in total.
-A tarball of the data (2.6 GB) can be downloaded via e.g.
+A tarball of the data can be downloaded via e.g.
 ```
 wget https://lofar-surveys.org/public/uksrc-test-data/meerkat_simulated_data.tar
 ```